cepxeo/scansuite-demo/README.md

 ## Licence

-All parts of the ScanSuite framework, including the source code belong to the author of this repository (Sergey Egorov) and may only be used for product demonstration purposes.
+All parts of the ScanSuite framework, including the source code belong to the author (Sergey Egorov) and may only be used for product demonstration purposes.